Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 3210 - Manifolds and Differential Forms

-Fall 2024.
+Fall 2026.
 4 credits.
 Student option grading.

-Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
+Prerequisites: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.

 MATH 3270 - Introduction to Ordinary Differential Equations

-Fall 2024.
+Fall 2026.
 3 credits.
 Student option grading.

-Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
+Prerequisites: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.

 A one-semester introduction to the theory and techniques of ordinary differential equations.
 Topics may include first-order and second-order differential equations, systems of linear differential equations, initial-value and two-point boundary-value problems, Sturm-Liouville theory, Sturm oscillation and comparison theory, the basic existence and uniqueness theorems, series solutions, special functions, and Laplace transforms.
-Applications from science and engineering may also be included at the instructor’s discretion.
+Applications from science and engineering may be included at the instructor’s discretion.

 MATH 3320 - Introduction to Number Theory

-Fall 2024, Spring 2025.
+Fall 2026, Spring 2027.
 4 credits.
 Student option grading.

 An introductory course on number theory, the branch of algebra that studies the deeper properties of integers and their generalizations.
 Usually includes most of the following topics: the Euclidean algorithm, continued fractions, Pythagorean triples, Diophantine equations such as Pell’s equation, congruences, quadratic reciprocity, binary quadratic forms, Gaussian integers, and factorization in quadratic number fields.
 May include a brief introduction to Fermat’s Last Theorem.